Danny-Flames/project-test/README.md

     - If a match is found, the credentials are validated to grant access.

 ## 📊 Dashboard Analytics (Data Handling & Filtering)
-- Clicking the "Report" button navigates to the Dashboard Reports page.
 - No real-time API call is made on this page because the suggested public API (jsonplaceholder) does not provide relevant data for the charts.
 - Instead, a local file in the project serves as a mock database, containing structured datasets.
 - In the Redux thunk, data is retrieved from this file, but a 2000ms delay is introduced to simulate an API call before returning the response.